A guide to mortgage protection insurance in Ireland

 What is mortgage protection insurance?

-It’s a type of insurance that runs for the length of your mortgage and will pay off your loan if you were to die during that term.
+It’s insurance that runs for the length of your mortgage and will pay off your loan if you die during that term.

-They both pay out on your death but with life insurance, the sum assured is paid to your beneficiaries and with mortgage protection, it’s paid to your bank and any remaining funds are then sent to your beneficiaries after the loan is cleared.
+They both pay out on your death but with life insurance, the sum assured is paid to your beneficiaries.
+With mortgage protection, it’s paid to your bank and any remaining funds are then sent to your beneficiaries after the loan is cleared.

-Yes, having mortgage protection is a condition of getting a mortgage.
-Your lender is required by law to ensure you have sufficient protection in place to cover the value of the loan.
+Yes, having mortgage protection is a condition of getting a mortgage in Ireland.
+Your lender is required by law to ensure you have sufficient protection to cover the loan’s value.

-It also gives you peace of mind knowing that your dependants can continue living in your home without the financial burden of paying the mortgage.
+It also gives you peace of mind knowing that your dependents can continue living in your home without the financial burden of paying the mortgage.

 You can apply for mortgage protection insurance if you’re aged between 18 and 74.